 The obvious one is incompetent political leadership.
 Representative democracies compete all the time with other forms of government.
 The United States, with their economical and military power, could be the natural leader in that competition.
 Instead, in the last 4 years they became the global laughingstock.
 Administration by bragging and alternative facts can please followers, but is ill suited for real challenges, such as handling a pandemic.
 And as US voters decided in November 2020 to terminate that debacle, they were unaware that the worst was yet to come…

 There might be other, more sinister consequences of widespread conspiration belief.
 Real conspirations can easily hide behind the walls of disinformation.
 Real whistleblowers are not taken seriously because of all the crackpots.
 In this way, conspiration theories can become self fulfilling prophecies.

 Trump & Co. are not the cause, but the effect of a global phenomenon: the emergence of bizarre parallel worlds that compete with reality.
 In those wolds, Trump has won the election, communists invade America, and evil scientists, pedophiles, the FBI, and George Soros plot to take away citizens’ freedom, their health, and their steaks.
-Far-right social platforms such as Parler or Bitchute are full of faked quotes or made up ‘news’ that trigger endless upset discussions.
+Far-right social platforms such as Parler or Gettr are full of invented quotes or made up ‘news’ that endlessly confirm themselves.
 Those parallel worlds won’t disappear by voting, nor by censorship.
 Attempts by Twitter and others to shield users from the flood of misinformation are futile: People will always find ways of confirming what they want to believe.
 You cannot censor the Internet – and if you could, like China, it would be a questionable achievement.
 But it is still possible to fight disinformation.
 And even derive a decent income in this way.

 This post, 8 weeks after the election, was obviously at odds with reality.
-Not the legislators had spoken, but the voters, and Pennsylvania was not going to Trump.
 Still, 128700 people apparently agreed to the alternative fact.
 But instead of the lame “Election officials have certified bla bla bla…”, or even worse, censoring the nice TV lady – dear Twitter, how about this?